2021 year in review: How disruption led to digital transformation

 Resilience born of disruption: Supply chain issues in 2021

 For several years, trade unrest and shifting consumer expectations had been straining supply chain operations to an uncomfortable degree.
 For many businesses, their global supply chains were being held together with legacy systems and outdated processes.
-But it took the shock of the pandemic to highlight the full extent of supply chain issues and vulnerability and to really catalyze modernization and digitalisation in this sector.
+But it took the shock of the pandemic to highlight the full extent of supply chain issues and vulnerability and to really catalyze modernization and digitalization in this sector.
 As we reach the end of 2021, we are beginning to see a much more strategic (and less reactive) application of the AI-powered technologies needed to run complex and resilient supply chains.

 Shared mobility and changing attitudes about transportation